crvarsha0102/HabiTrack/README.md

 A full-stack real estate marketplace application built with Angular for the frontend and Spring Boot for the backend.
 This platform allows users to browse, search, and manage property listings with a modern, responsive user interface.

-## Live Demo

-The application is deployed and accessible at [https://real-estate-marketplace-pi.vercel.app/](https://real-estate-marketplace-pi.vercel.app/)

 ## Features